🖨️ Printing tips:

 DataArt

-🎩 Senior Ruby Developer, Team Lead, Technical Consultant
+🎩 Senior Ruby Developer, Team Lead, Technical Consultant, Interviewer

 ⚙️ Ruby, Ruby on Rails, Clojure, JavaScript, AWS, SQL, Redis, Ansible, Kubernetes…